-The Department of Education is the proponent and determining authority pursuant to Section 5.1 of the EP&A Act.
+The DoE is the proponent and determining authority pursuant to Section 5.1 of the EP&A Act.

 Blackash has not undertaken any agency consultation in the preparation of this report.
-However, the Department of Education have held numerous meetings with the RFS in relation to bushfire considerations and requirements.
+However, the DoE have held numerous meetings with the RFS in relation to bushfire considerations and requirements.
 At a meeting between the Department of Education and the RFS on 29 October 2024, the RFS confirmed that the site is low risk and will be treated accordingly with no bushfire requirements.